jucapoid/remotecredentials/README.md

-# remotecredencials
+# remotecredentials
-A go project to create and manage credencials with a postgresql database and a simple http web server for usage in browser
+A go project to create and manage credentials with a postgresql database and a simple http web server for usage in browser

-For now we have imported an old project to do the credencial generation
+For now we have imported an old project to do the credential generation

 # To use the server
 #### `go run simple.go`